 umbrellas, brass rods, iron cooking pots, pipes, looking glasses, rough

 knives, beads, snuff boxes, muskets, and gunpowder.

 forced labor and expropriation of the region's raw materials with a

-beautifully conceived and diabolical plan to quickly and efficiently squeeze
+beautifully conceived yet wholly diabolical plan to quickly and efficiently squeeze

 this economy for every bit of wealth that it possessed.
 They quickly used up